opencog/learn/run/0-config/README.md

 * `1-corpus-conf.sh` -- This contains paramaters that control the size of the generated corpus.

+* `2-pair-conf.sh` -- Parameters that control word-pair counting.
+  Pre-configured variants for English and artificial langauges are in `2-pair-conf-en.sh` and in `2-pair-conf-fake.sh`.

 Notes
 -----
 What is the best way to automate complex data processing pipelines?